sjirianda/sjirianda/README.md

 # Hey there, I'm Sergio Irianda!
-💻🔍 I'm a [Cybersecurity Professional](https://www.linkedin.com/in/sergioirianda/) dedicated to advancing my skills and becoming a SOC Analyst.
+💻🔍 I'm an [Aspiring Cybersecurity Professional](https://www.linkedin.com/in/sergioirianda/) dedicated to advancing my skills and becoming a SOC Analyst.

 I spent a decade becoming a SME at detecting, tracking, and neutralizing underwater threats 🌊🛥️.
 Now, I’ve surfaced to take that expertise into the digital world 🌐💻, tackling cyber threats with the same precision and determination.